Assembling Picade Max (4/4)

 - 24x DuPont pin to spade connectors cables (from the wiring loom)

-Seperate the cables from the wiring loom into pairs of wires as before, and connect the spade connectors to each button.
+Seperate the cables from the wiring loom into pairs of wires - each pair should have two DuPont pin connectors on one end and two spade connectors on the other.
+Push the spade connectors onto the terminals on each button.

 Here's a diagram of the button layout we're using.
-It has the A, B, X and Y buttons within easy reach, but also maps the L and R 1-3 buttons so you can play both retro and newer games:
+It has the A, B, X and Y buttons within easy reach, but also maps the L and R 1-3 buttons so you can play both retro and newer games.
+With the two player layout, we're using the button on the side of the cabinet as the hotkey button.

 First we're adding player one's Start, A, B, X and Y buttons - poke the buttons (and the wires) through the holes in the console: